issacchan26/point-cloud-annotation/README.md

 8. You are ready to annotate the point cloud, for detail tutorial of using Semantic Segmentation Editor, please refer to [original page](https://github.com/Hitachi-Automotive-And-Industry-Lab/semantic-segmentation-editor.git)

 ## Annotation post-processing for machine learning
+Our algorithm currently support .obj mesh files.
+For .pcd data, please convert .pcd into .obj first \
-To convert the annotation txt file, please create the directories as below and run [annotation_output.py](./annotation_output.py):
+To convert the annotation txt file for simplified .txt and .ply with RGB, please create the directories as below:

 ```bash
 ├── input_obj